 My mother was born in Cuba, but fled the island country with her mom and her sister in 1959.
-Although she’s never gone back, she’s always shared her heritage with us through food and through connections with the large Cuban community in Queens, New York, where she, my aunt, and my abuela (grandmother) settled and where she met and married my dad (who’s Costa Rican).
-When my brother and I were kids, my parents would take us to Cuban gatherings in Flushing Meadows Park, where we’d gorge on traditional foods.
-There, sitting around a big table on a hot blue-sky day, with the scent of barbecue in the air, listening to the slap of dominoes keeping time with the mambo music and catching up with friends and family in loud and fast Spanish, I could get a glimpse of what life in Cuba was like—the good parts, anyway.
+She’s always shared her heritage with us through food and through connections with the large Cuban community in Queens, New York, where my brother and I grew up.
+When we were kids, my parents would take us to Cuban gatherings in Flushing Meadows Park, where we’d gorge on traditional foods.

-Now that I’m married with kids of my own, I’m the one who hosts our multigenerational family gatherings.
-Though my parties are no longer exclusively Cuban (my husband is Scottish), I serve the same dishes we enjoyed in Flushing Meadows, like a refreshing pineapple and avocado salad and congri, the most soothingly delicious food you’ll ever eat, even though it’s simply beans and rice.
+Now that I’m married with kids of my own, I’m the one who hosts our multigenerational family gatherings, serving the same dishes we enjoyed in Flushing Meadows, like a refreshing pineapple and avocado salad and congri, the most soothingly delicious food you’ll ever eat, even though it’s simply beans and rice.